 Information technology is having enormous societal impacts, both positive and negative.
-Often, these impacts are the result of decisions made early in the design process when the voices imagining what technology could be and shaping how it emerges are limited and when ethnically underrepresented communities are often marginalized.
+Often, these impacts are the result of decisions made early in the design process when the voices imagining what technology could be and shaping how it emerges are limited.

 For this reason, researchers, designers, and developers from these communities have a central role to play in articulating social impact and potential for communities as well as help create alternative, innovative visions for what technology can be in this world.

-This summer research workshop is designed to foster a strong cohort of underrepresented researchers working on topics related to the social impact of information technology by providing research experiences and career building opportunities.
+This summer research workshop is designed to foster a strong cohort of researchers working on topics related to the social impact of information technology by providing research experiences and career building opportunities.

 Rising seniors and graduate students at any stage from a variety of disciplines are invited to attend, including — but not restricted to — informatics, computer science, science and technology studies, communication, product design, urban and rural studies, and visual arts.

 Eligibility for Participation:

-Eligibility for this Social Impact Summer School is evaluated using the following three factors:
+Eligibility for this Social Impact Summer School is evaluated using the following two factors:

 - Graduating seniors through all stages of graduate programs (MS, PhD, etc.) are eligible.